 The commercial catch was dominated by two main fishing methods: single trawl and pair trawl.
 The pair trawl fishery developed in the mid-1970s and was the dominant method during 1976-1989 accounting for an average of 75% of the annual catch.
-The proportion of the catch taken by each trawl method during 1989-90 to 2018-19 was determined from the catch and effort data from the fisheries.
+The proportion of the catch taken by each trawl method during 1989-90 to 2019-20 was determined from the catch and effort data from the fisheries.

 The compiled commercial catch history includes estimates of foreign catch; i.e., trawl catches from 1967 to 1977 and longline catch from 1975 to 1977 were included at the reported levels (Davies 1999).
 However, catch reports from the Japanese longline fleet were not available for 1965-1974 (Davies et al 2006).
-Following previous assessments (e.g., Davies et al 2006), an additional catch of 2000 t per annum was assumed for the Japanese fleet for that period (with alternative levels of 1000 t and 3000 t evaluated as model sensitivities).
+Following previous assessments (e.g., Davies et al 2006), an additional catch of 2000 t per annum was assumed for the Japanese fleet for that period.